jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Dirichlet's theorem on arithmetic progressions.md

 Suppose by way of contradiction that $L(1, \chi) = 0$.
 Then we also have $L(1, \overline{\chi}) = 0$.
 Thus, there are two terms in the product of all characters that vanish like $\lvert s - 1 \rvert$ as $s \to 1^+$.

 The trivial character is the only character that grows and it only grows as $O(1 / \lvert s - 1 \rvert)$ as $s \to 1^+$.
 Thus, considering the three terms we know about, we get that the magnitude of the product behaves roughly like $\lvert s - 1 \rvert$ as $s \to 1^+$.
 Thus, the product vanishes, but we have shown this is not the case.

+### Real characters

+The proof is harder because these have some real character.
+Our big idea is going to be to sum under hyperbolas